justagist/franka_ros_interface/README.md

 - `start_moveit`: start moveit server along with the driver node (default: `true`).
 - `load_demo_planning_scene`: loads a default planning scene for MoveIt planning with simple objects for collision avoidance (default: `true`).
 See [create_demo_planning_scene.py](franka_moveit/scripts/create_demo_planning_scene.py).

 This starts the robot controllers and drivers to expose a variety of ROS topics and services for communicating with and controlling the robot.

+### Controlling and Monitoring the Robot

-The robot's measurements and controllers can be accessed using ROS topics and services (see below too find out about some of the available topics and services), or using the provided [Python API][fri-doc] (also see [*PandaRobot*](https://github.com/justagist/panda_robot)).
+Once the 'driver' is running, the robot can be controlled from another terminal by running in 'master' environment (if running in the same machine as 'driver'), or 'remote' environment (if using a different connected computer).
+The robot can then be controlled and monitored using ROS topics and services (see below to find out about some of the available topics and services), or using the provided [Python API][fri-doc] (also see [*PandaRobot*](https://github.com/justagist/panda_robot)).

-### The *franka.sh* environments

-Once the values are correctly modified in the `franka.sh` file, different environments can be set for controlling the robot by sourcing this file.

-- For instance, running `./franka.sh master` would start an environment assuming that the computer is directly connected to the robot (requires Real-Time kernel set up as described in the [FCI documentation][libfranka-doc]).
-- On the other hand, `./franka.sh remote` would start an environment assuming that the robot is not connected directly to the computer, but to another computer in the network (whose IP must be specified in *franka.sh*).
-This way, if the 'master' is connected to the robot and running the driver node (see below), the 'remote' can control the robot (**no need for Real Time kernel!**) as long as they are in the same network.
-- Simulation environment can be started by running `./franka.sh sim` (only required when using [panda_simulator][ps-repo] package).
+Example of the robot working with MoveIt can be found by running `roslaunch franka_moveit demo_moveit.launch`.

-Basic usage of the API is shown in the [`test_robot.py` example file](franka_interface/tests/test_robot.py).
+Basic usage of the Python API is shown in the [`test_robot.py` example file](franka_interface/tests/test_robot.py).
 See [documentation][fri-doc] for all available methods and functionalities.
+More usage examples can be found in the [PandaRobot](https://github.com/justagist/panda_robot) package.

 #### Some useful ROS topics

-##### Published Topics:
+##### Published Topics

 | ROS Topic | Data |
 | ------ | ------ |
 | */franka_ros_interface/custom_franka_state_controller/robot_state* | gravity, coriolis, jacobian, cartesian velocity, etc. |